-Fawsley Hall Hotel and Spa is a 4 AA red star country house hotel steeped in history and with an abundance of character and charm.
-It entertained Queen Elizabeth 1st amongst its famous guests and continues to provide a place of luxury and elegance today.
+Fawsley Hall Hotel and Spa is a 4 AA red star country house hotel steeped in history and with an abundance of character and charm and it set within 2000 acres of glorious countryside.

-What makes a stay at Fawsley Hall unique?
+What makes a stay at Fawsley Hall Hotel & Spa unique?

-What are the rooms and facilities on offer at Fawsley Hall?
+What are the rooms and facilities on offer at Fawsley Hall Hotel & Spa?

 What can guests enjoy when staying in the Daventry area?